 Far from the typical motel, Absaroka Lodge’s guest rooms overlook the meandering Yellowstone River in Gardiner, two blocks from the Roosevelt Arch.
-All rooms have luxurious USA-made Englander mattresses, balconies, microwaves and mini-fridges.
+All rooms at this motel in West Yellowstone have luxurious USA-made Englander mattresses, balconies, microwaves and mini-fridges.
 Double Queen Kitchen Suites also have a kitchenette with a dining table for four.
 Don’t forget to snag some complimentary coffee, tea and hot chocolate in the lobby.

 Guests can choose between two very distinct stays at Roosevelt Lodge & Cabins.
 In Gardiner, there are 25 rooms and five cabins, with a view of the Yellowstone River or the Gallatin Forest Mountain Range, done up with pedestal sinks, wooden high-backed bed frames, linens and patios or balconies.
 Or, stay at the more private timber-framed cabins a block from the main hotel, each with two bedrooms and full kitchens.
 Guests of both can look forward to on-the-house coffee and pastries.